msg-systems/holmes-extractor/SHORTREADME.md

 into semantic structures that allow texts to be compared using predicate logic.
-As a user of Holmes, you do not need to understand the intricacies of how this works, although there are some [important tips](https://github.com/msg-systems/holmes-extractor/#writing-effective-search-phrases) around writing effective search phrases for the chatbot and structured matching use cases that you should try and take on board.
+As a user of Holmes, you do not need to understand the intricacies of how this works, although there are some [important tips](https://github.com/msg-systems/holmes-extractor/#writing-effective-search-phrases) around writing effective search phrases for the chatbot and structural extraction use cases that you should try and take on board.

 Holmes aims to offer generalist solutions that can be used more or less out of the box with relatively little tuning, tweaking or training and that are rapidly applicable to a wide range of use cases.